-The decoding part supports a full audio specification at single-speed (n = 1).
+The decoding part supports a full audio specification and can operate at two different disc speeds, from single-speed (n=1) to 2 times speed (n=2).
+The factor 'n' is called the overspeed factor.
 A simplified data flow through the decoder part is illustrated in Fig.7.